Arizona has its own beauty. With local cacti and a mix of desert, high desert, pine forest and mountains, it's truly splendid.

 Our first choice was Riverview Park Lake in Mesa, and a great choice it was.
 Shaped like a four-fingered hand, the lake is 3 acres in area with a maximum depth of 16 feet, and averaging 10 feet in depth.
 You can catch 4 catfish, 4 trout, 2 bass (13-inch minimum), and 10 sunfish.
 There is no limit on carp or tilapia.
 There is nothing like getting your feet wet (pardon the pun) on your first outing and landing a 14-inch largemouth at 2 pounds.
 This was the first fish I had ever caught, and it was when I had my turn at the pole.
 I was bitten!!

 The Upgrade of Riverview Park

-The vote is overwhelmingly positive from those who live in the area and those who visit.
+The vote is overwhelmingly positive for those who live in the area and those who visit.
 Many believe they have never seen as beautiful a public park.
 Not far to the west is the new training facility for the Chicago Cubs.
 It is wonderful and will no doubt be enticing to all the California baseball fans who love to follow baseball.
-In short, kudos for the city of Mesa, AZ.
+In short, kudos to the city of Mesa.

 The Price Includes Waterfowl- and People-Watching

 It was a gorgeous day with shade trees near the shoreline.
 Occasionally we would hear the quackruptions of ducks and Canadian geese.
 A large white crane flew from tree to tree trying to spot fish on the shore.
 If he was in a tree near you he ruffled his wings in the leaves loudly and it was strange-sounding to me, but fun for us.